Forecasting Local Ionospheric Parameters Using Transformers: Results

 where $\mathbbm{1}(condition)$ is the indicator function which equals 1 when \textit{condition} is satisfied and $0$ otherwise.
 So, for each 24-hour forecast from LIFT, we obtain a single percentage for the number of points correctly within each CI range.
-Perfectly calibrated quantiles over the entire test dataset would result in the distributions in Figure \ref{chp4:fig:test_quantile_statistics} being delta functions at 90 and 50, for the 90\% CI and IQR, respectively.
-Here we see that both the 90\% CI and IQR are conservative, often estimating uncertainty bounds that are slightly too wide.
-Future iterations of this approach may explore additional means of calibrating the uncertainty bounds, such as incorporating conformalized quantiles \cite{ramano_2019}, however, our results for the 90\% CI for TEC are comparable to those of \cite{natras_2023} who explored the use of super ensembles, quantile gradient boosting, and Bayesian neural network methods for uncertainty quantification.
+Perfectly calibrated quantiles over the entire test dataset would result in the distributions in Figure \ref{fig:test_quantile_statistics} being delta functions at 90 and 50, for the 90\% CI and IQR, respectively.
+Here we see that both the 90\% CI and IQR are quite well calibrated in terms of their overall mean performance; however, the spread of each distribution implies that uncertainty quantification of LIFT is often too large or too small for many test segments.
+Table \ref{tab:lowmidhigh-summary} provides a summary of the LIFT model performance at different geomagnetic latitude bands.
+From this table, we see that the LIFT model maintains reasonably well calibrated uncertainty bands even at the low and high latitudes.
+We include full histograms of the LIFT quantile calibration stratified by geomagnetic latitude in the Supporting Information.
+Note, that there are far fewer segments of data to test on at the high latitudes due to the relatively sparse number of GIRO station locations in these regions.
+This is a limitation of the data available.

+Future iterations of this approach should explore means of better calibrating the uncertainty bounds.
+Some recent work in this area includes incorporating conformalized quantiles \cite{ramano_2019}, quantile gradient boosting, and Bayesian neural network.
+While further improvements to the uncertainty calibration are left to future work, our results demonstrate a significant advantage over point forecasts by using a simple linear model for the point predictions and a quantile loss function for the residuals.